Clearing the Air

 Limitations of Air Purifiers:

-- Surface Control: One major limitation of air purifiers is their inability to control allergens on surfaces.
+3. Surface Control: One major limitation of air purifiers is their inability to control allergens on surfaces.
 Allergens stick easily to various surfaces such as couches, floors, pillows, bedding, clothes, and more.
+This mean you aren't getting the full control you need and only solving half the problem.

 Allergen Spray